-The new South Asian owner of my hometown's bowling alley greeted my friend and I at the counter with a foreign accent.
+The new South Asian owner of my hometown's bowling alley greeted my friend and me at the front counter with a foreign accent.
 But after waving off my money and taking my friend’s five-dollar bill for the pool table deposit, he mimicked my friend's Southern inflection dead on, saying, “We know how to treat ah guests round heah.”
 I, officially the foreigner now, bought beers, racked the balls.

 My friend and I hadn’t spoken in four years: a phone conversation as I was entering graduate school in Indiana.
 And we hadn’t actually seen each other since we’d served as pallbearers at our friend Avery’s funeral nine years prior.
 The weight of the coffin had been shockingly burdensome, I remember, almost unbearably so, even between six twenty-year-old men.
 I recall the frantic image at the thought that we might drop it, fiberglass shards peppering our ankles as the metal and wood encasement hit the sidewalk in front of the church.

 My friend would handle the task easily now.
 He’s solidly built, a police officer, deals with homicide cases every few months.
 And though I’ve attended my share of funerals since, I’m an academic, an artist now, a svelte version of my formerly muscular self.
 Death to me is more a metaphor than a reality.

 Our pool game followed a family reunion for which I’d flown back home from Texas, the first of five trips I’ve taken in the past six weeks.
 I’d shared a room with my mom and sister at the town’s brand new Hilton, pulling the bed linens and a pillow onto the floor when the mattress got too soft for my back.